-1. Performance standards that apply to all development a.
-Maximum building site coverage and impermeable surfacesb.
+1. .
+Performance standards that apply to all development activities Maximum building site coverage and impermeable surfaces b.
 Setback from scheduled tree 2.
 Performance standards that apply to all buildings and structures activities a.
 Boundary setbacks b.
 Height in relation to boundary c.
 Maximum height d.
 Number, location and design of ancillary signs e.
 Natural hazards performance standards f.
 Setback from coast and water bodies g.
-Setback from National Grid affe dings and structures activities (excluding activities cting a protected part of a scheduled heritage building or eduled heritage structure.
+Setback from National Grid Buildings and structures activities (excluding activities affecting a protected part of a scheduled heritage building or scheduled heritage structure.
 See rows 5 - 12) Activity status Performance standards 3.
 Fences Р a.
 Fence height and design 4.
 All other buildings and structures activities Р Buildings and structures activities that affect a protected part of a scheduled heritage building or scheduled heritage structure Activity status Performance standards 5.
-Repairs and maintenance Р 6.
-Restoration of a building or structure that has a Heritage New Zealand Category 1 listing as detailed in Appendix A1.1 С 7.
-Restoration of all other scheduled heritage buildings and structures Р 8.
-8. Earthquake strengthening where external features C only are protected a.
-Materials and design

-9. Signs attached to buildings or structures Р 10.
+Repairs and maintenance Р a.
+Materials and design 6.
+Restoration of a building or structure that has a Heritage New Zealand Category 1 listing as detailed in Appendix A1.1 a.
+Materials and design 7.
+Restoration of all other scheduled heritage buildings and structures Р a.
+Materials and design 8.
+Earthquake strengthening where external features only are protected С a.
+Materials and design 9.
+Signs attached to buildings or structures P 10.
 All other additions and alterations RD 11.
 Demolition NC 12.
-Removal for relocation RD Site development activities Activity status Performance standards 13.
-Service areas Р Location and screening of service areas 14.
-Storage and use of hazardous substances P a.
-Hazardous substances quantity limits and storage requirementsb.
+Removal for relocation RD

+13. Service areas Р Location and screening of service areas 14.
+Storage and use of hazardous substances Р a.
+Hazardous substances quantity limits and storage requirements b.
 Setback from coast and water bodies 15.
 Parking, loading and access Р Parking, loading and access standards 16.
 Vegetation clearance Р Maximum area of vegetation clearance (UBMA) 17.
 All other site development activities Р